 All employees will have a primary, administrative-assigned reporting location that shall be a permanent location.
-If the nature of an employee's duties requires the employee to perform duties at a secondary reporting location different from his or her primary, administrative-assigned reporting location, the employee shall be informed of the primary and secondary reporting locations upon hiring.
+If the nature of an employee's duties requires the employee to perform duties at a secondary reporting location different from their primary, administrative-assigned reporting location, the employee shall be informed of the primary and secondary reporting locations upon hiring.